wannier-developers/wannier90/docs/docs/user_guide/wannier90/library_mode.md

 modern interfaces ('use mpi_f08'); depending on the interface used to build the library, communicator objects may be specially typed or treated as integer and this must be consistent with what is used in the calling code.
-This behaviour is driven when Wannier90 is compiled by the use of COMMS=MPI90 or COMMS=MPI08.
+This behaviour can be adjusted by compiling Wannier90 with use of COMMS=MPI90 , MPI08 or MPIH, as needed.

 ```bash
 696 | call input_setopt(w90main, filename, stdout, stderr, ierr, comm)